text.diff - Calculate difference of text streams ¶This module calculates the difference of two text streams or strings,

 The reader, writer and eq-fn keyword arguments are the

-.
+same as diff-report.
 The context-size keyword argument

 specifies the maximum unchanged lines attached to each hunk to show the